An external view of the Met Office building at night.

 Current activities

-Mike's work is in developing and maintaining climate monitoring software, products and systems.
-This includes the Climate Grid software which is used to generate the HadUK-Grid dataset of gridded climate data for the UK, and associated climate monitoring products.
-Mike developed an automated process for extraction of station data from the Met Office midas database of historical climate observations, which forms a key part of this system.
-The HadUK-Grid dataset is the principal data source for monitoring the UK's climate based on the land network of weather stations, with monthly temperature extending back to 1884 and monthly rainfall back to 1836.
+Mike develops and maintains UK climate monitoring software, products and systems.
+This includes the Climate Grid software which is used to create the HadUK-Grid dataset of gridded climate data for the UK, and associated climate monitoring products.
+This the principal data source for monitoring the UK's climate based on the land network of weather stations, with monthly temperature extending back to 1884 and monthly rainfall back to 1836.

-Mike has also developed a new format Daily Weather Summary, in production since 2017, and other tools and systems for monitoring UK climate extremes to provide context against long-term observational records.
+Mike has also developed numerous other climate monitoring products, including a new format Daily Weather Summary, and a new format Monthly Weather Report, in production since 2017 and 2022 respectively, plus other tools and systems for monitoring the UK climate, including extremes, against long-term observational records.

-Mike analyses noteworthy weather events affecting the UK such as droughts, floods, storms, heatwaves and severe winter weather.
+Mike analyses noteworthy weather events. affecting the UK such as droughts, floods, storms, heatwaves and severe winter weather.
 These events are placed into historical context using station data and the UK’s HadUK-Grid dataset.
-Mike writes summaries of recent severe weather events.

-Colleagues in the Met Office who make use of this information include the Press Office, Operations Centre, Climate Research and Chief Scientist.
-External customers for reports and observational datasets include the Environment Agency, the Centre for Ecology and Hydrology (CEH) and the Royal Meteorological Society, among others.
+Numerous colleagues in the Met Office make use of this information including the Press Office, Operations Centre, Climate Research and Chief Scientist.
+External customers for reports and observational datasets include the Environment Agency, the Centre for Ecology and Hydrology (CEH) and the Royal Meteorological Society, with many other interested users in Government and elsewhere.
 Examples of recent publications are given below.

 Kendon, M. and McCarthy, M. (2021) The United Kingdom's wettest day on record – so far – October 3, 2020.
 Weather.
 76: 316-319. https://doi.org/10.1002/wea.3910.